paperless-ngx/paperless-ngx/README.md

 The documentation for Paperless-ng is available on [ReadTheDocs](https://paperless-ng.readthedocs.io/).

+# Translation

+Paperless is currently available in English, German, Dutch and French.
+Translation is coordinated at transifex: https://www.transifex.com/paperless/paperless-ng

+If you want to see paperless in your own language, request that language at transifex and you can start translating after I approve the language.

 # Suggestions?
 Questions?
 Something not working?

 Please open an issue and start a discussion about it!